DEEP-IMPACT-AG/cherry/src/Views/ReactComponents/data-react-components.md

 # React Components

 Cherry is available through the [NPM library](https://www.npmjs.com/package/cherry-design).
-To use NPM, you need Node installed on the machine, [click here to download](https://nodejs.org/).
+To use NPM, you need Node installed, [click here to download](https://nodejs.org/).

 **To install the package type:**
 ```